Ministry of Finance (India)

-The Ministry of Finance (IAST: Vitta Maṃtrālaya) is a ministry within the Government of India concerned with the economy of India, serving as the Treasury of India.
-In particular, it concerns itself with taxation, financial legislation, financial institutions, capital markets, centre and state finances, and the Union Budget.
+The Ministry of Finance (IAST: Vitta Mantrālaya) is a ministry within the Government of the Republic of India concerned with the economy of India, serving as the Treasury of India.
+In particular, it concerns itself with taxation, financial legislation, financial institutions, capital markets, currency regulation, banking service, centre and state finances, and the Union Budget.

 The Ministry of Finance is the apex controlling authority of four central civil services namely Indian Revenue Service, Indian Audit and Accounts Service, Indian Economic Service and Indian Civil Accounts Service.
 It is also the apex controlling authority of one of the central commerce services namely Indian Cost and Management Accounts Service.

 History

-R. K. Shanmukham Chetty was the first Finance Minister of independent India.
+Sir Ramasamy Chetty Kandasamy Shanmukham Chetty KCIE (17 October 1892 – 5 May 1953) was the first Finance Minister of independent India.
 He presented the first budget of independent India on 26 November 1947.

 Department of Economic Affairs

 The Department of Economic Affairs is the nodal agency of the Union Government to formulate and monitor country's economic policies and programmes having a bearing on domestic and international aspects of economic management.
-A principal responsibility of this department is the preparation and presentation of the Union Budget to the parliament and budget for the state Governments under President's Rule and union territory administrations.
+A principal responsibility of this department is the preparation and presentation of the Union Budget to the parliament and budget for the state Governments under President's rule and union territory administrations.
 Other main functions include: